GoogleCloudPlatform/professional-services/infrastructure/gsuite-exporter/README.md

 ### Exporters

 #### Stackdriver
-* Grant the following roles to your service account (in the destination project):
+To use the Stackdriver exporter, you need to grant IAM roles to your service account:
-  - `roles/logging.viewer`
+* `roles/logging.viewer` on the destination project
-  - `roles/logging.logWriter`
+* `roles/logging.logWriter` on the destination project